Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 I have benefited wonderfully from Paul Miller’s book, A Praying Life.
 In a word, it is outstanding.
 The most engaging and eye-opening chapter in the book was chapter nine on cynicism.
-Frankly, I did not anticipate this chapter because I’ve never connected cynicism to a praying life.
+Frankly, I did not anticipate this section because I’ve never connected cynicism to a praying life.

 As I was reading this chapter, I was convicted, stunned, amazed, and helped, all rolled up into one interactive emotion.
 It was so beneficial that I could not stop highlighting many of the quotes that leaped off the page.
 I’ve listed a few of them so you can enjoy some of Paul’s golden nuggets of truth.